Efficient Evader Detection in Mobile Sensor Networks: Detection time statistics for diffusive sensors

 \section{Detection time statistics for diffusive sensors}

-We compute and examine the detection time $T_{\max}$ distributions assuming the mobile sensors move diffusively.
+In this section, we compute and examine the detection time $T_{\max}$ distributions assuming the mobile sensors move diffusively.
 Indeed, diffusion is relevant when minimal sensor networks experience random environmental forces, such as winds.

-In all of the models of sensor motion we consider (diffusion, billiards, and collective motion), the initial locations of the sensors at time zero are chosen uniformly at random inside the domain.
+In all of the models of sensor motion we consider (diffusion, billiards, and collective motion) in this section and the next, the initial locations of the mobile sensors at time zero are chosen uniformly at random inside the domain.
+We note that $T_{\max}$ is a random variable that can attain the value infinity.
+(This happens if the sensor network never provides mobile coverage.)
+Experimentally, we appear to be in regimes where $T_{\max}=\infty$ happens with probability zero, and the expected value $E[T_{\max}]$ is finite.
+If needed (say for computational purposes), one could replace $T_{\max}$ with a ``capped value'' that is the minimum of $T_{\max}$ and some large positive constant.
+But this was not needed for our experiments---all of our trials yielded mobile coverage in finite time.